red matipo with dark berries loved by forest birds

 Range

 Found throughout New Zealand from Northland to Stewart Island.
 Most common in coastal and lowland forests.
-Also found on the Chatham Islands.
-One of the most common small trees in native forests.
+Also found on Chatham Islands.

 Endemism